Chessfull/PatikaArrayTask/README.md

 :mag: Add new value as 11. from user input

-:mag: Sort array and print smaller to bigger.
+:mag: Sort array and print bigger to smaller.